Brown Toadlet

 Tyler, M.J.
 (1997) The Action Plan for Australian Frogs.
 Environment Australia, Canberra.

-VBA (2016) Victorian Biodiversity Atlas, Department of Environment, Land, Water & planning, Victoria.
+VBA (2025) Victorian Biodiversity Atlas, Department of Energy, Environment and Climate Action (DEECA), Victoria.

 Walker, S.J., Hill, B.M., & Goonan, P.M (1999) Frog Census-a Report on Community Monitoring of Water Quality and Habitat Conditions in South Australia using Frogs as Indicators.
 Environment Protection Agency.
 Department for Environment and Heritage